Salt in Chinese history: Salt, politics, and health in the People’s Republic of China

 With the founding of the China National Salt Industry Corporation in February 1950, the new government re-established the monopoly of salt production, eventually driving old style and private salt companies out of business.
 By the 1960s, old style methods of producing salt gave way to large scale production in state owned factories.
 Improved infrastructure increased access to the major salt flats of Qinghai, such as those surrounding Dabusun Lake.
 The Zigong Salt Museum preserves one well to demonstrate the traditional methods, but by 2011, China's production of table salt was the largest in the world.
-In 2014, the Chinese government announced plans to end the salt monopoly and government price controls starting from 2016.
+The monopoly was abolished in 2017.

 As elsewhere in the world, salt became a public health concern.
 The government took steps to combat the historical problem of iodine deficiency in the western, southern, and eastern regions of the country, which historically did not derive their salt from ocean water.
 To eliminate sources of non-iodized salt from private salt producers, the Chinese government established a salt police with 25,000 officers to enforce the salt monopoly.
 Consumption of iodized salt reached 90% of the Chinese population by 2000.